CognitiveScale/lets-alpine/README.md

-# Let's Nginx
+# Let's Alpine

 *[dockerhub build](https://hub.docker.com/r/c12e/lets-alpine/)*

-Put browser-valid TLS termination in front of any Dockerized HTTP service with one command.
+Install domain validated certs from letsencrypt in a completely automated fashion

 Based on https://hub.docker.com/r/smashwilson/lets-nginx/
 But removing nginx for use cases where nginx proxying already exists and we only want the certs.